Sign up as a

 A realization for me, at least, is that I had been on a journey nearly all my life and it was going to continue.
 The inner critic stunted many areas from healthy development.
 I was expecting a “one and done” based on most of the shows I had watched but I got a greater gift.
 I was able to learn new skill sets, and with the chains removed, the healthy growth flourishing.
 I am future-proofing.
 I am in such a better place in my life, and I am forever grateful.

-• Phil R. 8 months ago
+• Phil R. 2 years ago

 I did the “Classic” retreat, 3 mushroom sessions over six days at the end of 2018 .
 The facility was very nice but the experience was much less than I expected.
 At eight grams I had a minimal experience.
 I thought it was just me until with this issue until the head facilitator complained to me about the other participants complaining about the lack of effect of their sessions.
 This would have been funny if I wasn’t there trying to get help with lifetime anxiety.
 The Facilitators were warm, intelligent, caring people who all meant well.